||American Board of Pathology

 To acknowledge the diverse activities in the practice of Pathology and to accommodate the interests of individuals wanting to enter the field, the American Board of Pathology offers primary certification through the following three routes: Pathology-Anatomic/Pathology-Clinical, Pathology-Anatomic or Pathology-Clinical.
 A variety of subspecialty certificates are offered.
 Primary certification in Pathology-Anatomic or Pathology-Clinical may be combined with some of the subspecialty certifications.

-Specialty training required prior to Board Certification: Three to four years
+Specialty training required prior to Board Certification: Four to six depending on primary certification area

 - Blood Banking/Transfusion Medicine

 A Pathologist who specializes in Blood Banking/ Transfusion Medicine is responsible for the maintenance of an adequate blood supply, blood donor and patient-recipient safety, and appropriate blood utilization.
 Pre-transfusion compatibility testing and antibody testing assure that blood transfusions, when indicated, are as safe as possible.
 This specialist directs the preparation and safe use of specially prepared blood components, including red blood cells, white blood cells, platelets and plasma constituents, and marrow or stem cells for transplantation.

 - Clinical Informatics